Thomas Edison: Expansion and competition

 Extravagant displays of electric lights quickly became a feature of public events, as in this picture from the Tennessee Centennial and International Exposition in 1897.

 As Edison expanded his direct current (DC) power delivery system, he received stiff competition from companies installing alternating current (AC) systems.
-From the early 1880s, AC arc lighting systems for streets and large spaces had been an expanding business in the US.
-With the development of transformers in Europe and by Westinghouse Electric in the US in 1885–1886, it became possible to transmit AC long distances over thinner and cheaper wires, and "step down" (reduce) the voltage at the destination for distribution to users.
-This allowed AC to be used in street lighting and in lighting for small business and domestic customers, the market Edison's patented low voltage DC incandescent lamp system was designed to supply.
+With the development of transformers in Europe and by Westinghouse Electric in the US in 1885–1886, it became possible to transmit AC long distances over thinner and cheaper wires.
+This allowed AC to be used in street lighting and in lighting for small businesses and domestic customers directly competing with Edison.
 Edison's DC empire suffered from one of its chief drawbacks: it was suitable only for the high density of customers found in large cities.
-Edison's DC plants could not deliver electricity to customers more than 1 mi from the plant, and left a patchwork of unsupplied customers between plants.
-Small cities and rural areas could not afford an Edison style system, leaving a large part of the market without electrical service.
-AC companies expanded into this gap.
+Edison's DC plants could not deliver electricity to customers more than 1 mi from the plant, decreasing the number of potential customers when compared to AC plants.

-Edison expressed views that AC was unworkable and the high voltages used were dangerous.
-As George Westinghouse installed his first AC systems in 1886, Thomas Edison struck out personally against his chief rival stating, Just as certain as death, Westinghouse will kill a customer within six months after he puts in a system of any size.
+Edison publicly stated that AC was unworkable and the high voltages were too dangerous.
+As George Westinghouse installed his first AC systems in 1886, Edison struck out personally against his competitor stating, Just as certain as death, Westinghouse will kill a customer within six months after he puts in a system of any size.
 He has got a new thing and it will require a great deal of experimenting to get it working practically.
-Many reasons have been suggested for Edison's anti-AC stance.
-One notion is that the inventor could not grasp the more abstract theories behind AC and was trying to avoid developing a system he did not understand.
-Edison also appeared to have been worried about the high voltage from improperly installed AC systems killing customers and hurting the sales of electric power systems in general.
-The primary reason was that Edison Electric based their design on low voltage DC, and switching a standard after they had installed over 100 systems was, in Edison's mind, out of the question.
+Many reasons have been suggested for Edison's anti-AC stance, fundamentally, Edison Electric had based their design on DC and switching standards after having installed over 100 systems was, in Edison's mind, out of the question.
 By the end of 1887, Edison Electric was losing market share to Westinghouse, who had built 68 AC-based power stations to Edison's 121 DC-based stations.
-To make matters worse for Edison, the Thomson-Houston Electric Company of Lynn, Massachusetts (another AC-based competitor) built twenty-two power stations.
+The Thomson-Houston Electric Company built another 22 AC power stations.